Bromsgrove District: Transport

 Bromsgrove railway station is the local station for the district's centre, but there are several others within the district.
 Road travel, especially to Birmingham, is also important in the district.

 Barnt Green railway station and Alvechurch railway station are on the line to Redditch.

 Hagley railway station and Wythall railway station are also on lines leading into Birmingham, which pass through the edges of the district.

 Bromsgrove is situated on Route 5 and 46 of the National Cycle Network.
 This gives cyclists easy access to Droitwich, Redditch, Birmingham and beyond.

+Parishes

+Most of the district's area is covered by civil parishes, the exceptions being two separate parts of the pre-1974 Bromsgrove Urban District which have not since been added to parishes: one covering the main part of the Bromsgrove built-up area, and another around Rubery on the northern edge of the district adjoining Birmingham.
+At the 2021 census, nearly half the district's population lived in the unparished areas.
+The most populous parishes are Wythall (which also contains the large village of Hollywood) and Hagley.
+Each parish has a parish council.